petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/adding-the-home-page.md

 ---
 # Adding the Home Page

-Right now, browsing to <http://localhost:8080> loads the default site and the default home page, with the option to sign in.
+Right now, browsing to <http://localhost:8080> still shows the default site.
 In the last module, you changed the instance name and set the logo.
 This began to give the site a customized look and feel.

 ![The default home page has a header, footer, and some Welcome to Liferay content.](./adding-the-home-page/images/01.png)